gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+* Back to our TodoProvider's invocation of the Paginate component.
+* It passes the `@pageHints` argument to extract non-spec pagination meta from the response
-In our case, the API returns meta that is the exact shape we need, but you can extract page-hints however you want.
+* In our case, the API returns meta that is the exact shape we need, but you can extract page-hints however you want.
 -->

 ---